wp-plugins/ewww-image-optimizer/readme.txt

 Uploads are automatically optimized.
 Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
 Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

+= Optimize Almost Everything =
+As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
+The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, WP Symposium images, and any user-specified folders.
+The Wordpress 'uploads' folder cannot be specified, but sub-folders of the 'uploads' folder are permitted.
+Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.

 == Installation ==

 1. Upload the 'ewww-image-optimizer' plugin to your '/wp-content/plugins/' directory.